magstewart/wildfire-project/README.md

 |:--:|
 | *Test data ROC curve for gradient boosted classifier* |

 Finally, consider a histogram of the predicted probability of human cause for both classes of the target variable.
-Fires that were indeed caused by human activity are more likely to have a higher predicted probability of human cause than those cause by nature.
+Fires that were indeed caused by human activity are more likely to have a higher predicted probability of human cause than those caused by nature.

 | <img align="center" src="app/static/img/predictions_hist.png"> |
 |:--:|